JackoT-Bit/my-epic-mod/README.md

-# My epic and oh so legitimate Pizza Tower mod
+# My epic and oh so legit Pizza Tower mod

 Not a real one, that is.